terraform-aviatrix-modules/terraform-aviatrix-azure-route-server/README.md

 lan_interface_index | 0 | Determines which LAN interface will be used for terminating the BGP peering.
 Uses the first BGP interface by default (0) network_domain | | Network domain used for segmentation.
-[manual_bgp_advertised_cidrs](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_transit_external_device_conn#manual_bgp_advertised_cidrs) | null | Configure manual BGP advertised CIDRs from Aviatrix side just for this connection towards ARS. resource_group_name | | Resource group name, in case you want to use an existing resource group. vng_sku | Standard | SKU to use to deploy the VNG. route_server_subnet | | If provided, this is the subnet CIDR that will be used for the route server subnet.
+[manual_bgp_advertised_cidrs](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_transit_external_device_conn#manual_bgp_advertised_cidrs) | null | Configure manual BGP advertised CIDRs from Aviatrix side just for this connection towards ARS. remote_vnet_traffic_enabled | | Is remote vnet traffic that is used to configure this gateway to accept traffic from other Azure Virtual Networks enabled? resource_group_name | | Resource group name, in case you want to use an existing resource group. vng_sku | Standard | SKU to use to deploy the VNG. route_server_subnet | | If provided, this is the subnet CIDR that will be used for the route server subnet.